 Challenging misinformation

 AHDB receives and reviews a large number of requests through its adcheck@ahdb.org.uk service, including adverts and website content from Quorn, Oatly, Flora B+tter, Carbon Savvy, Climate Hero, Animal Equality, and Viva's 'Killer Muller'.
-After consideration and sometimes contact with the brands, we are unaware of any ASA regulation breaches.
+After consideration and sometimes contact with the brands, we are unaware of any Advertising Standards Authority (ASA) regulation breaches.

 October 2024